MacApos/Shop/README.md

 ## About The Project

-A simple shopping platform where users can register, log in, browse products, and manage a shopping cart.
+A simple shopping platform with handmade crochet products like hats, sweaters, rugs, bags or purses.
+Users can register, log in, browse products, and manage a shopping cart.

 ## Features